hacks-guide/Guide_Wii/docs/faq.md

 :::

-When buying SD cards, it is generally recommended that you stick to well-known brands, especially with the more expensive and larger capacity that you get.
-You can buy a generic 2GB SD card and most likely it will work fine.
+When buying SD cards, it is generally recommended that you stick to well-known brands, especially with more expensive and larger capacity ones.
+You can buy a generic 2GB SD card and it will most likely work fine.
 However, the same cannot be said for something like a 512GB SD card.
 General current pricing for SD cards is around 10-35 USD for 256GB and below, whereas 512GB is around 60 USD.
 When buying off of Amazon, make sure that your card is either `Sold by/Shipped by Amazon` or `Sold by [brand], Shipped by Amazon`.
 Be careful when buying storage on eBay.

 Our recommended brands: